Policy & Procedure for Disease Prevention caused by Exposure to Infectious and Environmental Hazards

 • Set up all equipment in a safe manner to limit exposure.

-5. Associated Expenses: Exposure incidents for students are not to be submitted as Workers’ Compensation claims unless the student is employed by CHSU.
-CHSU students are required to have health insurance.
+5. Associated Expenses: Exposure incidents for students should not be submitted as Workers’ Compensation claims unless the student is employed by CHSU.
+University policy requires that CHSU students have health insurance.
 In accordance with this policy, health care expenses associated with an exposure incident are to be billed to the student’s respective insurance carrier for payment.
-Exposure incidents for CHSU faculty or staff should be reported directly to their supervisor and to Human Resources, at which point any compensation claims will be discussed and determined.
+Exposure incidents for CHSU faculty or staff should be reported directly to their supervisor and to Human Resources, at which point any workers’ compensation claims will be discussed and determined.

 If a faculty or staff member of CHSU experiences an exposure incident, the employee is required to follow protocol set forth in the Injury Illness Prevention Program (IIPP) as follows:

-Management will contact the workers’ compensation insurance carrier within twenty-four (24) hours of a work- related injury or illness notification and provide the operator with information about the injury.
+• Management will contact the workers’ compensation insurance carrier within twenty-four hours of a work-related injury or illness notification and provide the operator with information about the injury.
 In the event of an employee’s death or in-patient hospitalization, the company will notify its workers’ compensation carrier within eight (8) hours.

 All injuries, regardless of how minor, must be reported.